Stacey Farber

 Stacey Farber (born August 25, 1987) is a Canadian actress.
-She played Ellie Nash in seasons 2 through 8 of the television series Degrassi: The Next Generation.
+After making an uncredited appearance in season 1, she played Ellie Nash in seasons 2 through 8 of the television series Degrassi: The Next Generation.
 From 2010 to 2011, she starred in the CBC series 18 to Life.
-From 2014 to 2017, she played Sydney Katz on the Canadian medical drama Saving Hope.
-She is also known for her recurring roles on the Netflix drama series Virgin River and the CW superhero series Superman & Lois.
+From 2014 to 2017, she played Sydney Katz on the Canadian medical drama Saving Hope, and since 2023 she has had a lead role on The Spencer Sisters.
+Stacey has also recurred on the Netflix drama series Virgin River and The CW superhero series Superman & Lois.

 Early life and education

 Farber was born in Toronto, Ontario, Canada to a Jewish family.

 She graduated in 2005 from the all-girls private school Branksome Hall.
 She completed her first year of university at York University in Toronto in 2007, then transferred to The New School's Eugene Lang College in New York City, graduating in 2009.